-The five original members of the Moody Blues reconvened in 1978 and recorded the platinum-selling album Octave (#6), which produced the hit single Steppin’ In A Slide Zone but the band had re-emerged into a climate of disco, punk, and the burgeoning new wave movement.
+The Moody Blues reconvened in 1978 and recorded the platinum-selling album Octave (#6), which produced the hit single Steppin’ In A Slide Zone but the band had re-emerged into a climate of disco, punk, and the burgeoning new wave movement.

 Their next LP was Long Distance Voyager (1981) which topped the US charts and reached Top 10 territory the world over.
 The stand-out track on the album was Gemini Dream.
 The Present (1983) was less successful with the single Blue World only troubling the lower reaches of the charts.

 The Moody Blues staged a successful comeback in 1986, hitting platinum with their LP, The Other Side Of Life, the Top 10 single Your Wildest Dreams – with a clever retro film clip featuring young modsters Mood Six playing the younger Moodies – and months of sold-out shows in auditoriums filled with – among others – the children of their original fans.

 On 15 May 2004, Clint Warwick died from hepatitis at the age of 63.
 Ray Thomas died of cancer on 4 January 2018, aged 76.